-The study of Asia provides a broad understanding of civilizations that extend back thousands of years.
-It gives students the opportunity to develop advanced skills in an Asian language while they study the history, art, literature, politics, anthropology, geography, religion, and drama of China, Korea, India, Russia, and Japan.
+The study of Asian languages and literature provides a broad understanding of civilizations that extend back thousands of years.
+It gives students the opportunity to develop advanced skills in an Asian language while they study the history, art, literature, politics, geography, religion, and anthropology of Asia.

-The Bachelor of Arts (BA) degree in Asian languages and literature is designed for students who want to achieve proficiency in understanding, speaking, reading, and writing Chinese, Japanese, or Hindi or in reading Sanskrit.
+The BA degree in Asian Languages and Literature is designed for students who want to achieve proficiency in understanding, speaking, reading, and writing Chinese or Japanese, or in reading Sanskrit.
 You will study one language for three to four years as you learn about the culture and history of China, Japan, or South Asia.

 Students interested in teaching Chinese or Japanese at the secondary school level will need to complete the College of Education's Teacher Education Program.